 In the following, we discuss the common beliefs about what increases the chance of successful IVF.

 - Absolute Rest after Embryo Transfer

-You don't need absolute rest after IVF transfer.
-Recent studies show that women who engage in normal daily activities have better results than those who have absolute rest.
-Doctors believe that patients should not have absolute rest after embryo transfer because it prevents the heart and blood circulation system from functioning naturally; however, we should note that heavy activities and sports are prohibited after ivf embryo transfer.
+You don't need absolute rest after the IVF transfer.
+Recent studies show that women who engage in normal daily activities have better results than those with absolute rest.
+Doctors believe that patients should not have absolute rest after embryo transfer because it prevents the heart and blood circulation system from functioning naturally; however, we should note that heavy activities and sports are prohibited after IVF embryo transfer.

 - Acupuncture and Successful IVF

 Investigations have shown that acupuncture positively affected some people and not others during the IVF procedure.
 In general, acupuncture increases blood flow and thus increases the chance of embryo implantation.
 We should note that acupuncture after IVF embryo transfer has no side effects and gives the mother more positive energy.

 - Herbal Medicines and Successful IVF